Fans Think Jordyn Woods Is Shading Ex-BFF Kylie Jenner With Her Latest Tweet

 Jordyn Woods may have picked an interesting choice of words with her latest social media post.

 Hollywood Life reports that the Secndnture CEO recently tweeted a somewhat cryptic message.
 Woods reportedly created a series of tweets on Thursday, October 3, in which she is seemingly throwing shade her former best friend’s way.
-The tweets involve Woods seemingly giving out words of encouragement to her 749,000 Twitter followers.
-The influencer began her short tweet series with by saying that “life happens for you, not to you,” followed by a black heart.
+The tweets involve Woods seemingly offering words of encouragement to her 749,000 Twitter followers.

+The influencer began her short tweet series by saying that “life happens for you, not to you,” followed by a black heart.
 Her second tweet also reportedly raised a few eyebrows from Jenner’s followers.

 “All I’m saying is that constantly we get in our heads and think that it’s us against the world but in reality, everything happens to you for your personal growth!
 Stick to the script and learn through every lesson,” Woods tweeted.

-While Woods never shared what her tweets were in reference to, many of Jenner’s fans reportedly immediately assumed that she was referring to Jenner.
-Many of Woods’ non-fans took it upon themselves to share how they felt the tweets were directly aimed at Jenner, who is reportedly currently going through a breakup with Travis Scott.
+While Woods never shared what her tweets were in reference to, many of Jenner’s fans reportedly assumed that she was referring to Jenner.
+Many of Woods’ non-fans took it upon themselves to share how they felt that the tweets were directly aimed at Jenner, who is reportedly currently going through a breakup with Travis Scott.

 “Jordyn give us the scoop fam,” one follower wrote.